joey1136/katacoda-scenarios/Area-C/step5.md

 * `ORDER BY $__timeGroup(date,1m)` - you should also change the last line if you want to change the time interval in the second line.
 `Note: Other query setting in this statement expect the above five cannot changed due to the panel setting, otherwize the panel will not show correctly.`

+if `Data does not have a time field` is displayed, you may have no data fulfilling your query.
+Please check by query it in mysql container.

 ![graph1](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-C/images/step5/login_fail_grafana.PNG?raw=true)

 # Example on creating log count by ip bar chart (Scenario 2)